Lee Chien-lung

 Lee Chien-lung (李乾龍) is a Taiwanese politician from New Taipei City and a member of the Kuomintang (KMT).
-He is the current Secretary-General of Kuomintang serving under Chairman Johnny Chiang.
+He is the current Secretary-General of Kuomintang serving under Chairman Cheng Li-wun.
 Lee previously served as the Chairman of the KMT New Taipei City Chapter, Commissioner of the New Taipei City Department of Civil Affairs, and Mayor of Sanchong City, Taipei County.
 Lee ran unsuccessfully for a New Taipei City seat in the Legislative Yuan during both the 2012 and 2016 Taiwanese legislative election.